 Figure 4.
-Project Site plotted on Hall's (1888) irrigation map showing natural and artificial water sources (Source: David Rumsey Map Collection, Image No. 583003).
+Project Site plotted on Hall's (1888) irrigation map showing natural and artificial water sources.
+Note the presence of springs mapped in the Santa Monica Mountain foothills to the north.
+(Source: David Rumsey Map Collection, Image No. 583003.)